by Lisa Zahran (in collaboration with Team AYEINA)

 Kids learn everything by imitating adults.
 So instead of preaching through words alone, you should be practicing however you want your children to act.
 Set an example for them to follow.

 Nobody else’s example is as effective as yours.
 When they are young, you are their only role model.
 So make yourself a person who reminds them of Allah.
 The one with sabran jameela.

 ‘Abdullah reported that the Prophet, may Allah bless him and grant him peace, said.
 “The believer is neither a defamer nor a curser nor outrageous nor obscene.”

 Teach them to recite Qur’an by reciting it to them yourself, and read out loud short Surahs and duas to them, which they can memorize.
-Take them with you to mosques, attend the halaqaas with them, give charity in front of them (to encourage them to do the same).
+Take them with you to mosques, attend the halaqaas with them, and give charity in front of them (to encourage them to do the same).
 Be kind and obedient to your parents to set an example in front of them.
-Encourage them to be honest, grateful, and hard working.
+Encourage them to be honest, grateful, and hard-working.
 Show them the virtues of good deeds by your own example.